admin-shell-io/aas-specs/CONTRIBUTING.md

 ## License Headers & Licensing

-All files contributed require headers - this will ensure the license and copyright clearing at the end.
+By default, all files contributed require headers - this will ensure the license and copyright clearing at the end.
+Only if inline comments are not possible, e.g., for JSON files, the copyright declaration can be omitted.

 Also, all contributions must have the same license as the source.

 The header should follow the following template:

 ```